 My education at RIT was firmly rooted in the methodologies of late design legend Massimo Vignelli, emphasizing the importance of typographic structure and grid.
 Understanding these principles allows for impactful designs that also uphold visual syntax.

 I believe the best results are achieved when the design process is didactic and iterative.
-Usability testing informs any changes that need to be made, and iterating on a prototype is superbly cheaper than implementing changes on a live product.
+Usability testing informs any changes that need to be made, and iterating during the prototyping phase is much likely cheaper than having to implement those same changes later on in a live product.